 What does an Addiction Counselor in Rhode Island do?
 What is Their Job Role?

-The state of Rhode Island offers prospective counselors several different options for getting started on this career path, a relatively low barrier to entry.
+The state of Rhode Island offers prospective substance abuse counselors several different options for getting started on this career path, a relatively low barrier to entry.
 Still, those who wish to pursue a stable career may fare best with an advanced degree.

-Counselors may find work in nonprofit organizations, as well as for-profit rehab clinics, and government-run organizations that provide counseling services.
+Rhode Island substance abuse counselors may find work in nonprofit organizations, as well as for-profit rehab clinics, and government-run organizations that provide counseling services.

 Generally, substance abuse counselors perform evaluations for patients and develop a personalized plan for recovery; over the course of counseling, this plan may change depending on the patient's needs and progress.

 While it’s not a prerequisite, a successful Rhode Island substance abuse counselor should have some connections in the social services community.
 For example, this could be relationships with medical providers or job training programs that benefit recovering patients.

 There are substance abuse counseling certifications for those at all educational levels.
 A candidate with a GED or an associate's degree will need to obtain more logged working credentials on their way to mental health certification than someone with a master's degree.

 But, Rhode Island is unique in that one can advance within this field without going back to school.
 Instead, you can opt to move up by gaining hands-on experience.
 Still, if you wish to obtain the advanced certification, you will need that advanced degree to go with it.

 Rhode Island Licensing & Certifications for Associates & Independent Counselors

 Like other states, aspiring Rhode Island a chemical dependency professional will have a few different paths they can take toward earning mental health certification.
 The Rhode Island Board website emphasizes that there are several ways of getting to the final goal of accreditation—depending on your education level when you begin the training process.